EVA-3D/eva-main/docs/index.md

 ### Rat Rig

-My and EVA's relationship with Rat Rig should not be a suprise as I'm also responsible for V-Core 3, V-Minion and V-Core Pro 1.2 and up.
+My and EVA's relationship with Rat Rig should not be a surprise as I'm also responsible for V-Core 3, V-Minion and V-Core Pro 1.2 and up.
 Rat Rig was and still is providing me with an amazing support in terms of hardware, guidance and emotional support :smile:

 All of their printers are EVA compatible.

 ### Other companies

 The nature of EVA is specific in a way that I always did shy away from any free parts producers were willing to send me.
-If I got something for free it was immedietly sent to one of the beta testers.
+If I got something for free it was immediately sent to one of the beta testers.
 This is to prevent accusations towards the platform for being biased.

 **There is no way of purchasing a spot here.**